Nicholas127k/CompSci_227_Assignment2/README.md

 # CompSci_228_Assignment2
-This code simulates a game of Three Cushions with a tester that test all the functions you have created.
+This code simulates a game of Three Cushions with a tester that they made for us that test all the functions that I have created.